Blending Supervised and Reinforcement Fine-Tuning with Prefix Sampling: Analysis

-We then investigate whether such a transition also exists at the example level.
-We thus analyze the change in SFT loss on demonstration for problems of varying difficulty.
-This analysis focuses on the training interval from the first epoch to the third epoch, a phase chosen to bypass the initial rapid convergence of the first epoch and the subsequent performance saturation in later stages.
+\paragraph{Individual example level} We then investigate whether such a transition also exists at the example level.
+We analyze changes in SFT loss on demonstrations across problems of varying difficulty.
+This analysis focuses on the training interval from the first to the third epochs, a phase chosen to bypass the initial rapid convergence and subsequent performance saturation in later stages.
 Figure~\ref{fig:delta_sft_loss_vs_difficulty} presents the primary results of this analysis.
-Each point in the scatter plot corresponds to a unique problem instance, plotting its difficulty against the observed SFT loss change.
-Problem difficulty (x-axis) is quantified as the model's mean solution accuracy, evaluated with the multiple saved checkpoints from the 2nd epoch to the 3rd epoch.
-A lower accuracy thus indicates a more challenging problem.
-The y-axis represents the change in SFT loss on the provided demonstrations, calculated as $\Delta_{\text{loss}}=\text{Loss}@384-\text{Loss}@128$.
+Each point in the scatter plot corresponds to a unique data point, plotting its difficulty against the observed change in SFT loss.
+Problem difficulty (x-axis) is quantified as the model's mean solution accuracy across multiple saved checkpoints from the 2nd to the 3rd epochs.
+A lower accuracy indicates a more challenging problem.
+The y-axis represents the change in SFT loss on the provided demonstrations.
 A more negative value signifies more learning pressure from demonstration loss.
 The LOWESS-fitted trend line reveals a clear positive correlation: as mean accuracy increases, the change in SFT loss becomes less negative.
-This observation indicates that the model achieves a substantially larger loss reduction—and thus learns more intensively from the demonstrations—for problems it finds more challenging (i.e., those with lower accuracy).
+This indicates that the model achieves substantially greater loss reduction---and thus learns more intensively from the demonstrations---for problems it finds more challenging (i.e., those with lower accuracy).
 Conversely, for easier problems where the model already achieves high accuracy, the SFT loss reduction is marginal.
 This suggests that the model relies less on the demonstrations and more on its own problem-solving abilities. \textit{This finding elucidates a key mechanism of our approach: it facilitates a dynamic, example-level transition between reliance on demonstrations and self-exploration.}